-Later he talks about competitive advantage, which he describes as the ability to either produce at a lower cost than competitors or generate more perceived value, were achieving this state is central to building an unassailable market position.
+Rumelt then talks about competitive advantage, which is the ability to either produce at a lower cost than competitors or generate more perceived value.
+Achieving this state is central to building an unassailable market position.

-Then in the final segment of the book he talks about what it means to think like a strategist, where he starts by discussing the science of strategy, so entering a hypothesis which you test against, and gives numerous case studies on how this can be done properly.
-With that, he goes on to discuss the importance of deep thought, meaning understanding in detail all the specifics, when designing a strategy.
+In the final segment of the book, Rumelt discusses what it means to think like a strategist.
+He talks about the science of strategy, entering a hypothesis which you test against, and gives numerous case studies on how this can be done properly.
+He also emphasises the importance of deep thought, meaning understanding in detail all the specifics when designing a strategy.

-In summary, this is a heavyweight book and while not the easiest to read, it is highly rewarding for those who perservere.
-The subject matter is relevant to anyone who is responsible for managing a business, solution or product as good strategy is at the heart of success, yet so often the correct elements aren’t brought together correctly at the planning stage.
-This book is an attempt to help such leaders take control so they execute more effectively.
+In summary, “Good Strategy/Bad Strategy” is a heavyweight book that may not be the easiest to read, but it’s highly rewarding for those who persevere.
+The subject matter is relevant to anyone responsible for managing a business, solution, or product.
+Good strategy is at the heart of success, and this book is an attempt to help such leaders take control so they can execute more effectively.
 It was even considered by the Financial Times to be the business book of the year when it was first published in 2011.
 So if you’re looking to improve your strategy and build a strong market position, this book comes highly recommended.